How to Become a Law Student Intern

 Suggested Application Times

-• Fall Post-Bar (for those taking a July bar exam) – March of the Preceding Year.
+• • Spring Post-Bar (for those taking a February bar exam) – November of the preceding year.

-• Spring Post-Bar (for those taking a February bar exam) – September of the Preceding Year.
+• • Fall Post-Bar (for those taking a July bar exam) – July of the same year.

-• Summer Clerkship for Rising Second and Third Year Law Students* – January of the same Year.
+• • Summer Internship for Rising Second- and Third-Year Law Students* – February of the same year.

-• Fall Clerkship for Second or Third Year Law Students – April of the Same Year.
+• • Fall Internship for Second- or Third-Year Law Students – July of the same year.

 * Clerk will have completed one or two years of law school before beginning summer clerkship.